Writing commercial scripts for TV ads is entirely different from screenwriting a screenplay.

 A simple but effective way is always to instill some sense of urgency in viewers: don’t just give them contact information, have them “call now!”
 An offer is not only great and valuable, it’s also “available for a limited time only!”
 This is the dual setup of an effective commercial: it instills desire for the valuable product or service, combined with the fear of missing out.

-Say goodbye to blank-page syndrome with our AI Script Generator.
+Say goodbye to blank-page syndrome.
 Instantly generate storyboard scripts and bring your ideas to life.

 TV scripts come with their own special vocabulary and involve both marketing as well as scriptwriting terminology.
 In the following glossary, we’ll introduce you to the most common terms you’ll need: